camelspeed/dewey/README.md

-# bookrepo
+# Dewey
-Book checkout app to help manage library of software technology and management books.
+In honor of Melvil Dewey, founder of the Dewey Decimal System, we have created an application to catalog the world's books.